 We found 4 internists who accept Harvard Pilgrim Health Care near Harvard, MA.

-Dr. Edwin Knights works as an allergist and general internist.
-He has a 4.5 out of 5 star average patient rating.
-Dr. Knights's hospital/clinic affiliations include Acton Medical Associates, P.C. and Emerson Hospital.
-He honors Aetna, Medicaid, Medicare, and more.
-Dr. Knights has an open panel.
-After attending Johns Hopkins University School of Medicine, he completed his residency training at Tufts Medical Center and a hospital affiliated with Johns Hopkins University.
+Dr. Edwin Knights is a physician who specializes in allergy and general internal medicine.
+Dr. Knights is professionally affiliated with Acton Medical Associates, P.C. and Emerson Hospital.
+He attended medical school at Johns Hopkins University School of Medicine.
+His training includes residency programs at Tufts Medical Center and a hospital affiliated with Johns Hopkins University.
+Patient reviews placed Dr. Knights at an average of 4.5 stars out of 5.
+He is an in-network provider for Aetna, Medicaid, and Medicare, in addition to other insurance carriers.
 He has received professional recognition including the following: Valedictorian, Williston Academy; Francis Wayland Scholar Award; and Merck Prize (organic Chem).
+New patients are welcome to contact Dr. Knights's office for an appointment.

 Clinical interests: Skin Issues, Rheumatic Diseases, Women's Health Issues